 Doug and Adam won at Challenge Weekend, making them a finalist team.
 As they neared the final competition, Go Go Colorado (their team name) realized that other teams had put far more time into coding.
 Their app fell short and they weren’t one of the three teams chosen.

 But the app had been built.
 The iterations had begun.
 They were figuring it out.
-And at some point they realized that a

-  tourist-spot-located kiosk (they call it Skiosk) would serve travelers better.
-With cheap materials, an Android stick

-  and a USB cord, it was built.
+And at some point they realized that a tourist-spot-located kiosk (they call it Skiosk) would serve travelers better.
+With cheap materials, an Android stick and a USB cord, it was built.
 No custom construction needed.

-  And failure is part of the process.
-Last year in Durango, in Go Code Colorado’s third year, Doug began developing a

-  portal to help Colorado businesses get started.
-He was envisioning a short-cut to show start-uppers how easy it really

-  is to incorporate.
+Last year in Durango, in Go Code Colorado’s third year, Doug began developing a portal to help Colorado businesses get started.
+He was envisioning a short-cut to show start-uppers how easy it really is to incorporate.
 But they soon realized that they couldn’t give legal advice, and that monetization wasn’t possible.
 For that and other reasons, Doug’s team succeeded in Durango, but didn’t win the final.